LSSTDESC/rail/docs/source/overview.rst

 Overview
 ********

-RAIL enables stress-testing of multiple approaches to photo-z estimation at-scale for LSST in the presence of realistically complex systematic imperfections in the input photometry and prior information (such as template libraries and training sets) under science-agnostic and science-specific metrics, with the expectation that once a pipeline is validated through controlled experimentation, the exact same estimation procedure could be applied to real data without loss of validity.
-To support such an ambitious goal, it has a highly modular structure encompassing three aspects of this kind of experiment and is built upon a number of key types of objects, however, the result is that RAIL is unavoidably complicated.
-This overview seeks to present the organizational philosophy, core dependencies, basic structures, and an introduction to stages and pipelines in order to motivate an exposition to the RAIL ecosystem.
+RAIL enables production of photo-z data products at-scale for LSST as well as stress-testing of multiple estimation approaches in the presence of realistically complex systematic imperfections in the input photometry and prior information (such as template libraries and training sets) under science-agnostic and science-specific metrics.
+By providing both functionalities in the same package, the exact same estimation procedure validated through controlled experimentation may be applied to real data without loss of validity.
+To support such an ambitious goal, RAIL has a highly modular structure encompassing three aspects of this kind of experiment, enabled by specialized object types, however, the result is that RAIL is unavoidably complicated.
+This overview seeks to present the foundational structures that underlie RAIL's structure, the overarching organizational philosophy, and the specific types of included functionality.

-Organization
-************
+Introduction to stages and pipelines
+************************************

+While all of RAIL's functionality is accessible through jupyter notebooks to facilitate experimentation, RAIL's utility is in being able to run the code developed and validated under controlled conditions on real data at-scale by executing scripts on high-performance computing clusters (HPCs).
+The tool that RAIL uses to organize these scripts is `ceci <https://ceci.readthedocs.io/en/latest/>`_, a workflow management package specifically designed for running DESC analyses on HPCs, e.g. using `TXPipe <https://github.com/LSSTDESC/TXPipe/>`_.
+At a very high level, a workflow is a pipelines comprised of stages.

+**Stages**:
+A stage performs one unit of work, defined by its input(s) and output(s), its name, and its stage-specific configuration parameters, that can be parallelized across many processors, or even over many computing nodes.
+Stages produce output files in the directory in which they are executed.
+The RAIL-iverse provides a plethora of stages may be imported from the modules described below.

+**Pipelines**:
+A pipeline is a directed acyclic graph of stages, defined by the guarantee that the inputs to each stage either exist already or are produced as output of earlier stages in the pipeline.
+Pipelines are defined by a pair of `.yml` files, one specifying all the configuration parameters for every stage in the pipeline, including each stage's name and its inputs and outputs, and the other specifying the order in which the stages are to be run.
+Execution of a pipeline entails an `initialize()` step, in which `ceci` checks that each stage's inputs either exist or will be produced by an earlier stage in the pipeline, followed by a `run()` step to actually perform the specified calculations.

+Core data structures
+********************

+**TODO: DataHandle/DataStore should be explained here**

+**TODO: essential tables_io functionality should be introduced here**

+**`qp.Ensemble` objects**:
+Redshift data products may take many forms; probability density functions (PDFs) characterizing the redshift distribution of a sample of galaxies or each galaxy individually are defined by values of parameters under a choice of parameterization.
+To enable parameterization-agnostic downstream analyses, the `qp <https://github.com/LSSTDESC/qp>`_ package provides a shared interface to many parameterizations of univariate PDFs and utilities for performing conversions, evaluating metrics, and executing at-scale input-output operations.
+RAIL stages provide and/or ingest their photo-z data products as ``qp.Ensemble`` objects, both for collections of individual galaxies and for the summarized redshift distribution of samples of galaxies (such as members of a tomographic bin or galaxy cluster members).
+The key features of a `qp.Ensemble` are the `metadata` of the type of parameteriztion and defining parameters shared by the entire ensemble, the `objdata` values unique to each row-wise member of the ensemble that specify its PDF given the `metadata`, and the `ancil` information associated to each row-wise member that isn't part of the parameterized PDF.
+**TODO: confirm the syntax here and link to qp demos**

+Organizational philosophy and included functionality
+****************************************************

 An end-to-end experiment entails the creation of self-consistently forward-modeled, realistically complex mock data for testing purposes, the estimation of individual